MarkMeltzer/WebGL_GameEngine/README.md

 # Known issues/bugs
 - The AABB's don't update when rotating an object
 - The UV mapping doesn't seem to completely work yet (the top and bottom faces of a cube aren't mapped correctly)
+- Some object fields are saved but not loaded
+- Default cube needs their own tangents